Horsepower to Kilowatts Converter

 The metric horsepower is a non-SI metric unit for power.
 Metric horsepower can be abbreviated as hp(M), and are also sometimes abbreviated as PS, cv, hk, pk, ks, or ch.
 For example, 1 metric horsepower can be written as 1 hp(M), 1 PS, 1 cv, 1 hk, 1 pk, 1 ks, or 1 ch.

 Boiler horsepower can be abbreviated as hp(S); for example, 1 boiler horsepower can be written as 1 hp(S).

 The term horsepower was adopted by Scottish inventor James Watt to measure the power output of his steam engine and to compare that power with that of horses horses.
 Horsepower were later used to measure the power output of piston and turbine engines and electrical motors.

 Try our engine horsepower calculator to calculate the power of a motor.

 The kilowatt is a multiple of the watt, which is the SI derived unit for power.
-In the metric system, "kilo" is the prefix for 103.
+In the metric system, "kilo" is the prefix for thousands, or 103.
 Kilowatts can be abbreviated as kW; for example, 1 kilowatt can be written as 1 kW.

 Horsepower to Kilowatt Conversion Table